psnszsn/way-z/readme.md

 This project has a few different parts:

 - Wayland client library (in `wayland/`): This can be used to crate a statically linked binary capable of displaying CPU rendered graphics.
-- Widget toolkit (in `toolkit/`): This builds over the wayland client and povides a Data Oriented library for creating GUI apps
+- Widget toolkit (in `toolkit/`): This builds over the wayland client and provides a Data Oriented library for creating GUI apps
 - Apps (in `apps/`): Demo apps built using the widget toolkit

 ## Getting Started

 ### Dependencies

-* Zig 0.14.0-dev.3086+b3c63e5de
+* Zig 0.15.1

-### Runnig examples
+### Running examples

 * `zig build run-hello`